ENTROPY RESINS: Sustainable, stunning designs with ENTROPY RESINS

 While Solo’s role is booking events, marketing and the administrative side of the business, coupled with the occasional burst of sanding, Reuben takes care of the making.

 A joiner by trade, Reuben learned his skills with an apprenticeship and then worked with his father-in-law.
 He says he started the design company as a bit of a hobby for evenings and weekends but in four short years he’s been on an incredible journey of hobby, to part-time passion, to full-time business.
-Now he’s the main creative drive behind ROOSO DESIGNS.
+Now he’s the main creative drive behind ROOSO DESIGNS and making river tables with epoxy.

 “The first thing I made was to fill in a piece of wood with splits in it,” Rueben explains.
 “I used glow in the dark resin to show up any cracks.
 That was the start.
 I then made a table with filled-in bits and saw a Canadian company that was making river tables.
 In my free time I started playing with resin and wood and learning the process, finding out what doesn’t work and what does.
 I had the idea to make wall lights as resin looks great with light behind it.
 In the daytime the lights are an art piece and in the evening a mood-setting light.”